All About Heart Rate-Based Training - Coach Tip Tuesday

 • Chest-based heart rate straps must be wet or used with certain types of electrode gel to make sure that the sensor can pick up the electrical signals.
 This is because the electrical signals coming from our heart are carrying through our body fluids onto the skin.
 The electrodes in the sensor can detect these electrical signals with the assistance of water and/or electrode gel.

 Consistency is extremely important in all endurance sports training, but it’s especially important in Heart Rate-Based Training, especially when it comes to the measuring device.
 The same measuring device must be used for both the test and throughout the training in order to ensure that the data is accurate and comparable against each other over time.
-Simply put, when doing Heart Rate-Based Training, you cannot use a chest-based heart rate strap some days and an optical heart rate sensor on others because they do not measure the same way.
+Simply put, you cannot use a chest-based heart rate strap some days and an optical heart rate sensor on others because they do not measure the same way.

 Determine Your Heart Rate Zones